This journal uses ScholarOne Manuscripts for online submission and peer reviews.

 The corresponding author is responsible for providing copies of permission for lengthy quotations or reprinted or adapted tables or figures.
 It is the responsibility of the author to check with the publisher or copyright owner regarding specific requirements for permission to adapt or quote from copyrighted material.
 Appropriate acknowledgement must be given in your manuscript.

-Australasian Journal of Special Education accepts submissions only through Journal Submission Manager for online submission and peer reviews.
+Australasian Journal of Special Education accepts submissions only through ScholarOne Manuscripts for online submission and peer reviews.